A Survey on Multi-Task Learning: MTL with Other Learning Paradigms

-Moreover, MTL can help learn more accurate structure in graphical models.
+MTL can help learn more accurate structure in graphical models.
 In \cite{nc07}, an algorithm is proposed to learn Bayes network structures by assuming that different networks/tasks share similar structures via a common prior and then a heuristic search is used to find structures with high scores for all the tasks.
-With a similar idea, multiple Gaussian graphical models are jointly learned in \cite{hs10} by assuming joint sparsity among precision matrices via the $\ell_{\infty,1}$ regularization.
-In \cite{ol12}, some domain knowledge about task relations is incorporated into the learning of multiple Bayesian networks in different tasks.
-By viewing the feature interaction matrix as a form of graphical models to model pairwise interactions between features, two models are proposed in \cite{lxbjz16} to learn a quadratical function, where the feature interaction matrix defines the quadratic term, for each task based on the $\ell_{2,1}$ and tensor trace norm regularizations, respectively.
+With a similar idea, multiple Gaussian graphical models are jointly learned in \cite{hs10} by assuming joint sparsity among precision matrices via the $\ell_{\infty,1}$ norm regularization.
+In \cite{ol12}, some domain knowledge about task relations is incorporated into the learning of multiple Bayesian networks.
+By viewing the feature interaction matrix as a form of graphical models to model pairwise relations between features, two models are proposed in \cite{lxbjz16} to learn a quadratical function, where the feature interaction matrix defines the quadratic term, for each task based on the $\ell_{2,1}$ and tensor trace norm regularization, respectively.

 According to the above discussions, we can see that most research works discussed in this section follow the spirits of MTL approaches introduced in Section \ref{sec:category} and adapt to their own settings.